How My Maladaptive Daydreaming Began...

 Warning: If the option above sales “sold out” that’s because too many people have signed up.
 I pride myself on always answering e-mails as quick as possible, so I turn off this option whenever too many people sign up.

 If this option sounds right for you, you can pick it up by clicking the link below.
-You’ll then get immediate access to the course and you can send me an e-mail whenever you feel ready to talk.
+You’ll then get immediate digital access to the course and you can send me an e-mail whenever you feel ready to talk.

 Taking the First Step to Ending Maladaptive Daydreaming is the Hardest Part